 This isn’t the first time Constable Sparks faced sanctions from his own police force.

-On June 4, 2010, Anthony Sparks was arrested after a domestic dispute in Coal Harbour.
+On June 4, 2010, Anthony Sparks was arrested after a domestic dispute in Cole Harbour.

 On July 14, 2010, Halifax Regional Police Department announced Sparks would face an assault charge resulting from the dispute.
 He was assigned administrative duties while the charges were before the court.

 On June 14, 2012, the assault charge against Halifax Regional Police Constable Anthony Sparks was dismissed.